Mary Miles Minter: Scandal

 On February 1, 1922, Taylor was murdered in his home, a two-story bungalow apartment on Alvarado Street, at the southeast corner of Alvarado and Maryland Street in the Westlake area of Los Angeles.

-The ensuing scandal, following the Roscoe "Fatty" Arbuckle scandal of Labor Day weekend 1921, and Arbuckle's murder trial, was the subject of widespread media speculation and embellishment.
+The ensuing scandal, following the Roscoe "Fatty" Arbuckle scandal of Labor Day weekend 1921, and Arbuckle's murder trials, was the subject of widespread media speculation and embellishment.
 Newspapers reported that coded love letters written by Minter had been found in his bungalow after his death (these were later shown to have been written three years earlier in 1919).
 Minter was at the height of her success, having starred in more than 50 films, and newspaper revelations of the 20-year-old star's association with the 49-year-old murdered director was cause for a sensational scandal.

 There were several suspects (including her mother Charlotte Shelby) in the long investigation of Taylor's murder.
 In 1937, Minter publicly announced to the Los Angeles Examiner newspaper: "Now I demand that I either be prosecuted for the murder committed fifteen years ago, or exonerated completely.
 If the District Attorney has any evidence, he should prosecute.
 If not, then I should be exonerated...
 Shadows have been cast upon my reputation."
-Taylor's murder was never solved.
+Taylor's murder was never solved, but neither film actress Mabel Normand (who was the last person known to have seen Taylor alive), nor Minter was ever regarded as a serious suspect in the murder by police investigators.

 In a 1970 interview, during which she described Taylor as her "mate," Minter recalled going to view Taylor's body immediately after the murder.
 In shock, she demanded to be used for a blood transfusion to revive him, not believing he was dead until she touched his body in the morgue: "That deadly cold... convinced me as nothing else could have done.
 No life can return to this man."
 She broke down and sobbed: "They crucified Jesus.
 Now they've crucified...
 They've crucified my mate."

 Later career and retirement

 Minter made four more motion pictures for Paramount, with her last being The Trail of the Lonesome Pine (1923).
-When the studio did not renew her contract, she received many other offers but declined them all, saying she had never been happy as an actress.
+The studio did not renew her contract: she was 23 years old.
+She received many other offers but declined them all, saying she had never been happy as an actress.